Mangrove pitta: Description

 Measuring 180 to 210 mm in length, the mangrove pitta has a black head with a buff-coloured crown, white chin and buff underparts.
 The shoulders and mantle are greenish and the vent is reddish.
 Juveniles have similar patterned plumage but are duller.
 It resembles the blue-winged pitta but can be distinguished by its much heavier bill.
 Its call, transcribed as wieuw-wieuw has been noted to be "more slurred" than the blue-winged pitta.

 Distribution and habitat

 The mangrove pitta is native to the countries of: Bangladesh, India, Indonesia, Malaysia, Myanmar, Singapore, and Thailand (primarily the west coast of the southern Thai peninsula).
 Its natural habitat is specialised and restriction to subtropical or tropical mangrove forests and Nipa palm stands.
-It is threatened by habitat loss.
+It is threatened by habitat loss from the destruction of its mangrove habitats for agricultural and urban uses.
 Its diet consists of crustaceans, mollusks and terrestrial insects.